caiomsouza/microsoft-big-data-scientist-and-ai/README.md

-# Microsoft Data Scientist and Artificial Intelligence
+# Microsoft Big Data Scientist and Artificial Intelligence

 Technologies you will use to gain your skills:
 * T-SQL